Tessa's Science Blog

 Influence of emission inventories and secondary organic aerosol chemistry on simulated fine particulate matter over the U.S. in a chemical transport model

-Tessa Clarizio, Mashiat Hossain, Hannah Horowitz.
+Tessa Clarizio, Mashiat Hossain, Hannah M. Horowitz.
 Influence of emission inventories and secondary organic aerosol chemistry on simulated fine particulate matter over the U.S. in a chemical transport model.
 ESS Open Archive.
 December 05, 2025.
+In review for JGR Atmospheres.

 Transdisciplinary approaches to graduate student training for food–energy–water challenges